I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 https://github.com/ShuntaToda/mcp-apps-react-hono-lambda/blob/1706e324c9627e48ab069d3ccd132f12d9c07a8e/packages/app/src/mcp-app.tsx#L1-L127

-2. When AI calls the tool, ontoolinput receives the tool arguments (category)
+2. When AI calls the tool, receive tool arguments (category) via ontoolinput

 4. Render the fetched product data with React

-The key point is using ontoolinput (tool arguments) instead of ontoolresult (tool execution result).
-Product data is fetched directly from the Hono API, not from the server's tool result.
+The key is using ontoolinput (tool arguments) rather than ontoolresult (tool execution results).
+The product data is fetched directly from the Hono API, not from the server's tool result.

 MCP Apps has two events: